1

 Buildings Sold

 The county assessor keeps an inventory of all taxable properties within the county.
+Local realtors also may be able to get you this information.

 For the quarterly report, only the current sale price is required.

-Note: The assessor also can provide the names of the seller and buyer, as well as the square footage of the property and the building, along with the previous sales price.
+The assessor also can provide the names of the seller and buyer, as well as the square footage of the property and the building, along with the previous sales price.
 This can be helpful in tracking the history of investment in the downtown.

 Public and Private Improvements and Infrastructure Projects